hiso-nz/nzhts/README.md

 ## Getting Started
 To explore the API examples, simply browse through the repository.
 Each example is documented to help you understand its purpose and how to implement it.

+## Making your first API call
+To explore how to make your first API call with NZHTS API, please refer to [Using postman with Oauth 2.0 Client Credentials](./Integration%20Guides/Using%20postman%20with%20Oauth%202.0%20Client%20Credentials.md)
 ## Contributing
 Contributions are welcome!
 If you have an example or improvement to share, please fork the repository, add your contribution, and submit a pull request.